 I wasn’t sure how much cell service I’d find along the trail and before I left I received conflicting reports.

-On the first section from the Branch 41 Road below Mt Troubridge Hut to Saltery Bay I found cell service at Jocelyn Pond, at Fairview Hut and most of the way along the trail to Saltery Bay.
+On the first section of the Sunshine Coast Trail from the Branch 41 Road below Mt Troubridge Hut to Saltery Bay I found cell service at Jocelyn Pond, at Fairview Hut and most of the way along the trail to Saltery Bay.

-This trail is Canada’s longest hut to hut hiking trail.
-There are 12 huts along the trail (and at least one emergency shelter) spaced approximately a day’s walk apart.
+The Sunshine Coast Trail is Canada’s longest hut to hut hiking trail.
+There are 14 huts along the trail (and at least one emergency shelter) spaced approximately a day’s walk apart.

 In theory you don’t need to camp.
-The 14 shared use huts are free and are filled on a first come, first served basis.
-In summer some of the more popular ones are likely to be filled, especially on a sunny, weekend.
+The 15 shared use huts are free and are filled on a first come, first served basis.
+In summer some of the more popular ones are likely to be filled, especially on a sunny weekend.
 It would be a good idea to take a lightweight tent as a backup.

-What do you get in a hut along the trail?
+What do you get in a hut along the Sunshine Coast trail?

 The huts are basic.
 Some have only a dirt floor and are open to the elements on all sides, while others are partially enclosed.
 Only a few are fully enclosed.